callgrid/callgrid-js/README.md

 #### Using Custom Tags

-Tags can be added in three ways:
+Tags can be added in four ways:

 1. **Via Constructor (Manual Initialization)**: